zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Rattling” is a noise that is made when two things are hitting each other.
 They could be made of metal or some other material.
 If y ou have a set of keys in your pocket, they could be “rattling” together, or a bun ch of coins could “rattle” as they hit each other and made noise.
 Here would be an exa mple of something “rattling” (rattling) – [rattling sound].
 That’s a chain rattl ing.
 So, Omar doesn’t hear the “clanging sound” that Naomi heard.
 Naomi says, “I’l l speed up.”
 “To speed up” means to go faster, to increase your speed.
 Remembe r, Naomi is riding on her bicycle.

 “What do you hear now?”
 Naomi asks.
 Omar says, “Not hing, just the rustling of my own clothes.”
 A “rustling” (rustling) sound is w hat we would describe as a gentle sound made by a soft object that is rubbing against another soft object.
 You can think of the leaves in a tree as rustling a gainst each other as the wind blows through the trees.
-Here would be an example o f a rustling sound, although it sounds like the wind is blowing rather strong in  this example.
+Here would be an example of a rustling sound, although it sounds like the wind is blowing rather strong in  this example.
 Let’s listen [rustling sound].
 That might be paper rustling in t hat example.

-Omar says the only thing he hears is the rustling o f his own clothes.
+Omar says the only thing he hears is the rustling of his own clothes.
 He’s running so fast that he hears the wind against his own clot hing.
 Naomi says, “The sound gets louder as I speed up.
 I’ll go faster.”
 Remembe r, Naomi is riding the bicycle and Omar is running next to her.
 She then says, “No w what do you hear?”
 Omar says, “Just my own panting and . . . my . . . last gasp . . .”

 Omar is too tired to continue running.
 He says the only thing he hears is his own “panting.”
 “To pant” (pant) is something that a hum an or other animal does when